 The advantage of genetic testing is the ability to differentially manage or select cattle based on unobservable growth and carcass characteristics.
-As a result of producer interest in which MBVs are most economically relevant, the primary objective here is to determine the value associated with each individual genetic marker panel.
-To do so, cattle are divided into quartiles for each of the seven MBVs, and the expected profit per head is calculated for each quartile.8 A grid search is then employed to determine the days-on-feed that maximizes expected profit per head for each group.
-This approach makes it possible to identify which MBVs capture the most economic value.
+As a result of producer interest in which MBVs are most economically-relevant, the primary objective here is to determine the value associated with each individual genetic marker panel.
+To do so, cattle are divided into quartiles for each of the seven MBVs and the expected profit per head is calculated for each quartile7.
+A grid search is then employed to determine days-on-feed that maximizes expected profit per head for each group.
+The primary advantage of this approach is the ability to identify which MBVs capture the most economic value.
 Marker-assisted management is the process of using genetic information to sort cattle already in the feedlot into management groups that are most likely to achieve similar endpoints (Van Eenennaam and Drake, 2012).
 Although it can include several objectives, such as implant strategies and value-added marketing, marker-assisted management for this analysis is limited to optimal marketing dates, or days-on-feed.
 The value of genetic information associated with marker-assisted management (VOI{MAM}) for a given trait is calculated by comparing expected profit when a feedlot can differentially choose optimal marketing dates for each quartile of a given trait relative to the case where all cattle are fed for the same number of days-on-feed:

-7 Costs for sick treatments, which are generally assessed on an animal-by-animal basis (for example, \$1 per head for each pull plus material costs), are not included.
-Information on animals being pulled for sick treatment was not available.
+6 No sick treatment costs are included.
+Costs for sick treatments are generally assessed on an animal-by-animal basis (for example, \$1 per head for each pull plus material costs), and information on animals being pulled for sick treatment was not available.

-(7) $$E[VOI{MAM}] = \sum{i=1}^{4} \frac{E[\pi{Qi}]}{4} - E[\pi{ALL}],$$ where π{Qi} is maximum profit for the ith quartile and π{ALL} is maximum profit when all cattle in the sample are fed for the same number of days-on-feed.
+(7) $$E[VOI{MAM}] = \sum{i=1}^{4} \frac{E[\pi{Qi}]}{4} - E[\pi{ALL}]$$ where π{Qi} is maximum profit for the ith quartile, and π{ALL} is maximum profit when all cattle in the sample are fed for the same number of days-on-feed.